Achaldevp/Vrinda_Store_Sales_Analysis/README.md

 ## 📌 Dataset

 The dataset contains 31,048 sales records from 2022 and was used for analyzing customer behavior and sales performance.

+The data was used to analyze:

+- Customer demographics
+- Gender
+- Age groups
+- Sales performance
+- Product categories
+- Sales channels
+- State-wise performance
+- Order status
+- Monthly sales trends

+The original dataset was cleaned and processed in Microsoft Excel before performing the analysis.
+The dataset contains 31,048 sales records from 2022 and was used for analyzing customer behavior and sales performance.